Import Administration, International Trade Administration, Department of Commerce.

 C. Constructed Value (CV)

+In accordance with section 773(a)(4) of the Tariff Act, we base NV on CV if we are unable to find a contemporaneous comparison market match of identical or similar merchandise for the U.S. sale.
+Section 773(e) of the Act provides that CV shall be based on the sum of the cost of materials and fabrication employed in making the subject merchandise, selling, general and administrative (SG&A) expenses, financial expenses, profit, and U.S. packing costs.
 We found contemporaneous market matches for all the U.S. sales.
 Therefore, for these preliminary results, it was not necessary to base NV on CV.
-In accordance with section 773(a)(4) of the Tariff Act, we base NV on CV if we are unable to find a contemporaneous comparison market match of identical or similar merchandise for the U.S. sale.
-Section 773(e) of the Act provides that CV shall be based on the sum of the cost of materials and fabrication employed in making the subject merchandise, selling, general and administrative (SG&A) expenses, financial expenses, profit, and U.S. packing costs.
-For a more detailed explanation of our CV analysis, which relies upon business proprietary information, please see the Analysis Memorandum at 11.
+For a more detailed explanation of our CV analysis, which relies upon business proprietary information, please see Analysis Memorandum at 10-13.

 To determine whether NV sales are at a different LOT than CEP sales, we examine stages in the marketing process and selling functions along the chain of distribution between the producer and the customer.
 See 19 CFR 351.412(c)(2).
 If the comparison-market sales are at a different LOT, and the difference affects price comparability, as manifested in a pattern of consistent price differences between the sales on which NV is based and comparison-market sales at the LOT of the export transaction, we make a LOT adjustment under section 773(a)(7)(A) of the Tariff Act.
 For CEP sales, if the NV level is more remote from the factory than the CEP level and there is no basis for determining whether the difference in the levels between NV and CEP affects price comparability, we adjust NV under section 773(a)(7)(B) of the Tariff Act (the CEP offset provision).
 See, e.g., Certain Hot-Rolled Flat-Rolled Carbon Quality Steel Products from Brazil; Preliminary Results of Antidumping Duty Administrative Review, 70 FR 17406, 17410 (April 6, 2005), results unchanged in Notice of Final Results of Antidumping Duty Administrative Review: Certain Hot-Rolled Flat-Rolled Carbon Quality Steel Products from Brazil, 70 FR 58683 (October 7, 2005); see also Final Determination of Sales at Less Than Fair Value: Greenhouse Tomatoes From Canada, 67 FR 8781 (February 26, 2002) and accompanying Issues and Decisions Memorandum at Comment 8.
 For CEP sales, we consider only the selling activities reflected in the price after the deduction of expenses and CEP profit under section 772(d) of the Tariff Act.
 See Micron Technology, Inc. v.
 United States, 243 F.3d 1301, 1314-15 (Fed.
 Cir.
 2001).
 We expect that if the claimed LOTs are the same, the functions and activities of the seller should be similar.
 Conversely, if a party claims that the LOTs are different for different groups of sales, the functions and activities of the seller should be dissimilar.
 See Porcelain-on-Steel Cookware from Mexico: Final Results of Antidumping Duty Administrative Review, 65 FR 30068 (May 10, 2000) and accompanying Issues and Decisions Memorandum at Comment 6.

 Amtex reported it had sold CMC to end-users and distributors in the home market and to end-users and distributors in the United States.
 For the home market, Amtex identified two channels of distribution: end users (channel 1) and distributors (channel 2).
-See Amtex's Section A Response at A-12 to A-14 and Exhibit A-8; see also Amtex's Section B Response at 22-23 and Section C Response at 20.
+See Amtex's Section A Response at A15.
 Amtex claimed a single level of trade in the home market, stating that it performs essentially the same selling functions to either category of customer.

 We obtained information from Amtex regarding the marketing stages involved in making its reported home market and U.S. sales.
 Amtex provided a table listing all selling activities it performs, and comparing the levels of trade among each channel of distribution in each market.
 See Amtex's Section A Response at Exhibit A-8.
 We reviewed Amtex's claims concerning the intensity to which all selling functions were performed for each home market channel of distribution and customer category.
 For virtually all selling functions, the selling activities of Amtex were identical in both channels, including sales forecasting, personnel training, sales promotion, direct sales personnel, technical assistance, warranty service, after-sales service and arranging delivery.
 Id.
-In fact, Amtex described the level of performance as identical across its home market end-user and distributor channels of distribution.
-See Amtex's Section B Response at 22-23.
+Amtex described the level of activity as independent of channel of distribution.
+See Amtex's Section A Response at A16.

 While we find some differences in the selling functions performed between the home market end-user and distributor channels of distribution, such differences are minor in that they are not the principal selling functions but rather specific to a few customers and rarely performed.
 See Amtex's Section A Response at Exhibit A-8.
 Based on our analysis of all of Amtex's home market selling functions, we agree with Amtex's characterization of all its home market sales as being made at the same level of trade, the NV LOT.

-In the U.S. market, Amtex reported two levels of trade (i.e., EP and CEP sales) through two channels of distribution (i.e., end-users and distributors).
+In the U.S. market, Amtex reported a single level of trade for both EP and CEP sales through two channels of distribution (i.e., end-users and distributors).
+See Amtex Sections B and C Response at C21.
 We examined the record with respect to Amtex's EP sales and find that for all EP sales, Amtex performed such selling functions as sales forecasting, sales promotion, direct sales personnel, technical assistance, warranties, after-sales services and arranging delivery.
+See Amtex's Section A Response at Exhibit A-8.
+In terms of Start Printed Page 16362the number and intensity of selling functions performed on EP sales, these were indistinguishable between sales from Amtex to end users and to distributors.
 Id.
-In terms of the number and intensity of selling functions performed on EP sales, these were indistinguishable between sales from Amtex to end users and to distributors.
-Id.
-Accordingly, we preliminarily determine that all EP sales were made at the same LOT.
+Accordingly, we agree with Amtex and preliminarily determine that all EP sales were made at the same LOT.

 We compared Amtex's EP level of trade to the single NV level of trade found in the home market.
 While we find differences in the levels of intensity performed for some of these functions between the home market NV level of trade and the EP level of trade, such differences are minor (specific to a few customers and rarely performed) and do not establish distinct levels of trade within the home market.
 Based on our analysis of all of Amtex's home market and EP selling functions, we find these sales were made at the same level of trade.

 For CEP sales, however, we find that the CEP LOT is more advanced than the NV LOT.
 In the Selling Functions Chart, Amtex claims that the number and intensity of selling functions performed by Amtex in making its sales to Amtex Chemicals are lower than the number and intensity of selling functions Amtex performed for its EP sales, and further claims that CEP sales are at a less advanced stage than home market sales.
-See Amtex's Section A Response at A-16 and Exhibit A-8.
+See Amtex's Section A Response at A17 and Exhibit A-8.
 Amtex's Section C Response, however, indicates that Amtex's CEP sales are at a more advanced marketing stage than are its home market sales.
-See Amtex's Section C Response at 36-37.
-Amtex reports that most of the principal selling functions in both markets are carried out by a single employee in the Mexico office who devotes a disproportionate amount of time (as compared to the relative value of CEP sales to all sales) to these CEP principal selling functions.
+See Amtex Sections B and C Response at C37 and Exhibit B12.1.
+Amtex reports that most of the principal selling functions in both markets are carried out by a single employee in the Mexico office.
+Based on the allocation of that employee's time between CEP sales and other sales, it is evident that the intensity of activity for the principal selling functions is greater for CEP sales than other sales.
 Id.; see also Exhibit A-1.
-Based on this information, we preliminarily determine that the CEP LOT (that is, sales from Amtex to its U.S. affiliate) involves a much more intense level of activity than the NV LOT.
-See Analysis Memorandum at 6-7.
+Accordingly, we preliminarily determine that the CEP LOT (that is, sales from Amtex to its U.S. affiliate) involves a much more intense level of activity than the NV LOT.
+See Analysis Memorandum at 4-7; see also Purified Carboxymethylcellulose From Mexico: Notice of Preliminary Results of Antidumping Duty Administrative Review, 72 FR 44095, 44098 (August 7, 2007), unchanged in final results, 72 FR 70300 (December 11, 2007).

 Amtex reported certain home market and U.S. sales prices and adjustments in both U.S. dollars and Mexican pesos.
-Therefore, we made peso-U.S. dollar currency conversions, where appropriate, based on the exchange rates Start Printed Page 45941in effect on the date of the sale, as certified by the Federal Reserve Board, in accordance with section 773A(a) of the Tariff Act.
+Therefore, we made peso-U.S. dollar currency conversions, where appropriate, based on the exchange rates in effect on the date of the sale, as certified by the Federal Reserve Board, in accordance with section 773A(a) of the Tariff Act.

 Preliminary Results of Review